The internet is covered by laws and regulations that have implications for every business that works online.

 In all other cases, you must get permission to monitor communications or read emails

 - You need permission from both the sender and the receiver.

-You are generally responsible for your employees' actions on your email and internet systems.
+You are generally responsible for your employees' actions when they are using your email and internet systems.

 - Defamatory emails must not be sent or forwarded, even internally.
-Several major companies have been forced to pay substantial damages to competitors libelled in emails.
+Several major companies have been forced to pay substantial damages to competitors that have been libelled in emails.

-- The informal nature of newsgroups and discussion forums means there could be a high risk of employees making defamatory comments.
+- The informal nature of chatrooms and discussion forums means there is a high risk of employees making defamatory comments.

 Offensive emails or even website access can create a hostile working environment

 - This can lead to claims for stress or discrimination.

 The internet can make it easy for employees to commit illegal acts

 - For example, stealing other people's intellectual property by copying photos or text from other sites to use on your own.